-Here, you’ll be able to quickly see if your website has any messages, crawl errors, site errors, search query impressions vs. clicks, and your the number of URLs indexed via your sitemap.
-You can click through to any of these areas if you see a cause for concern, or continue browsing through Google Webmaseter Tools.
+Here, you’ll be able to quickly see if your website has any messages, crawl errors, site errors, search query impressions vs. clicks, and the number of URLs indexed via your sitemap.
+You can click through to any of these areas if you see a cause for concern or continue browsing through Google Webmaster Tools.

 Next on the menu are your site messages.

 This is where you’ll find any alerts from Google Webmaster Tools about your site.
 These can include malware warnings, unnatural link warnings, and other warnings about your website’s health in search.

 If you are managing multiple websites, you can go to your messages list to see any messages for all of your websites at once.

 It might be useful to bookmark this and check in periodically to make sure everything is running as it should be.

 Under the Search Appearance menu, you will find options that will affect how your website appears in organic search results.
 If you click on the info icon next to the menu, you’ll get to learn about elements such as the title tag, snippet, site links, search within the site, rich snippets, and authorship.

 In the Structured Data section, you’ll see a summary of the schema markup you use for your website and whether there are any errors.

 If you click on specific errors, you will get the particular pages they are on and additional details about what is missing.

 You can click on the particular error type to get a summary of what it is and a link to learn more about how to fix it.